 - Lightest tents are on the left, heaviest on the right

 - Cheapest tents are at the bottom, most expensive at the top

-- Freestanding tents are orange, non-freestanding are blue
+- Freestanding tents are shown by triangles, non-freestanding are circles

-- Double wall tents are the big dots, single wall tents are the little dots
+- Double wall tents are shown in blue, single wall tents are orange

 Most Affordable Lightweight Solo Tents

 Now let’s get down to specifics.
 Using the chart above, it’s easy to spot the cheapest solo tents because they’re closest to the bottom:

 Most affordable lightweight solo tent – overall: Dan Durston X-Mid 1

 The Dan Durston X-Mid 1 is unusual in several ways.
 It’s a rare example of a double wall trekking pole-supported tent (most are single wall) with a unique roomy shape and surprisingly affordable price.
 This relative newcomer to the lightweight tent scene is designed by an experienced lightweight backpacker and seems to be acquiring a growing list of fans.
 It’s the most affordable lightweight solo tent in this list, as well as the most affordable double wall shelter.